madhurimarawat/Data-Wrangling/README.md

 **Description:** Filter rows or columns based on specified criteria, such as removing outliers or selecting data within a certain range to refine datasets for analysis.

+### 3. Data Aggregation

+**Description:** Aggregate data by grouping rows based on specific attributes and computing summary statistics, such as mean, median, count, or sum.
+This helps to summarize large datasets for easier analysis.

+### 4. Data Concatenation

+**Description:** Concatenate multiple datasets either along rows or columns to create a unified dataset.
+This method is useful when merging datasets from different sources or appending new data to an existing dataset.

+### 5. Data Reshaping

+**Description:** Reshape data by pivoting, stacking, or unstacking to convert between wide and long formats.
+This technique allows for better organization and analysis of data with multiple variables.

+### 6. Data Sampling

+**Description:** Randomly sample rows or columns from a dataset to create a smaller subset for analysis.
+Sampling is useful for exploratory data analysis, testing models, or handling large datasets efficiently.

+### 7. Data Conversion

+**Description:** Convert data types of columns, such as changing categorical variables to numerical representations or converting numerical values into categories, enabling better processing and analysis of the data.

 ## Thanks for Visiting 😄

 - Drop a 🌟 if you find this repository useful.<br><br>